da4all/da4all.github.io/_cards/thewhatwhereandhowofdata.md

 ---
 layout: page
 inline: false
-group: Reading
+resource: Reading
 domain: Understanding Data
 subdomain: Defining Data

 title: "The What, Where and How of Data for Data Science"
-description: "Valchanov, Iliya.
-“The What, Where and How of Data for Data Science.”
-KDnuggets.com.
-12 June 2018. https://www.kdnuggets.com/2018/06/what-where-how-data-science.html.
-Accessed 6 June 2023. "
-lastname: Valchanov

 teaser: >
   Here we will take data science apart and build it back up to a coherent and manageable concept.
 Bear with us!

 profile:
-    name: "The What, Where and How of Data for Data Science"
-    group: Reading
-    domain: <a href="../understanding-data/">Understanding Data</a>
-    subdomain: <a href="../defining-data/">Defining Data</a>
     source: https://www.kdnuggets.com/2018/06/what-where-how-data-science.html
     author: Iliya Valchanov
-    date:
+    date: June 2018
     license:
+    citation: "Valchanov, Iliya.
+“The What, Where and How of Data for Data Science.”
+KDnuggets.com.
+12 June 2018. https://www.kdnuggets.com/2018/06/what-where-how-data-science.html.
+Accessed 6 June 2023. "
     align: right

 ---